GOP senator unveils $541M education plan that includes teacher pay raises

 Treat said he hopes Pugh’s plan sparks a discussion on how to improve education across the state.

-Pugh filed 13 bills to carry out his plan that aims to recruit, retain and reward teachers in addition to other education reforms.
+Pugh filed 13 bills to carry out his plan, which aims to recruit, retain and reward teachers, in addition to other education reforms.

 The most expensive part of the proposal is $241 million to increase starting teacher pay to nearly $40,000, up from $36,601, and boost state minimum educator salaries across the board.